meltaxa/mySolarForecast/README.md

 To deploy the AWS Lamdba function, the [Serverless](https://serverless.com/framework/docs/providers/aws/guide/installation/) framework is used.

 You will need to register with Solcast for an API key: https://solcast.com.au/api/register/

+You will need an InfluxDB to stream metrics to.

 ## Installation